mhalber/bsc_vec/Readme.md

 #### Usage

 This is header only library, so just add the location where bvu.h and bvu_impl folder is to your include path.
 To build the tests + benchmark in bvu_test you need to install [glm](http://glm.g-truc.net/0.9.7/index.html).
-This has only been tested on MacOs.
+This has only been tested on MacOS X 10.10.

-#### TODO

-- eigendecomposition / svd
-- PCA
-- color generation ( similar to https://randomcolor.llllll.li )